Preparation for your dog’s arrival

 Doglost.com

-We highly recommend that you pre-register your new dog at www.doglost.co.uk.
+We highly recommend that you pre-register at www.doglost.co.uk.
 Escapes during the first few weeks are not uncommon, with a nervous dog that is not yet orientated to its new surroundings.
 It takes precious time in an emergency situation to get to a computer, find a clear photo, find chip details etc and register a dog – time that could be vital.
-Once a dog is registered and on their system, it can be broadcast as an alert to local networks in a matter of minutes, via phone call if needed.
+Make sure you always have clear photos, description and chip details somewhere accessible (EG in your phone) in case of emergency.

 Leads and harnesses